UCLA-VAST/RapidStream/README.md

 - A one-click script to run the whole flow.
 Note that you need to update the environment variables in the script.

-In order to reproduce the results as in the paper, we include a reference floorplanning result as this step is non-deterministic
+In order to reproduce the results as in the paper, we include a reference floorplanning result as this step is non-deterministic.
+To re-run the Phase 1 floorplanning process from scratch, delete the "ResultReuse" field in the JSON configuration file.

+# File Organizations

+- `examples` provide six benchmarks and one-click script to run RapidStream.

+- `python/rapidstream` contains the main implementation of RapidStream.
+  - `python/rapidstream/FE` corresponds to the front end transformation on the HLS-generated RTL (Phase 1 in the paper)
+  - `python/rapidstream/BE` corresponds to the back end parallel implementation (Phase 2, 3 in the paper)

+- `java/` contains tools implemented in RapidWright, including the checkpoint stitcher for Phase 3 (`java/mergeDCP.java` )

+- `bash/` include scripts to glue together various part of the flow.
+  - `bash/run_back_end.sh` is the main flow of Phase 2 and 3.